Intent health considerations and examples

 - You do not need to address every recommended issue in order for the bot to work properly.

-- If you have close utterances in two intents that are legitimate, but marked as in conflict because of vocabulary overlap, just make sure that you handle your most frequent examples correctly.
+- If you have close utterances in two intents that are legitimate, but marked as potential confusion because of vocabulary overlap, just make sure that you handle your most frequent examples correctly.

 Intent health examples